-Join Angie Taylor for an in-depth discussion in this video Using variables in Photoshop, part of Kinetic Typography Techniques with After Effects.
+Join Angie Taylor for an in-depth discussion in this video Using variables in Photoshop, part of After Effects: Kinetic Typography Techniques (2011).

 In this movie, we're going to have a look at how to use variables to change the content of text layers.
 Now, I design a lot of text for on-screen graphics, and I'm always looking for ways of streamlining the processes involved.
 Probably my most dreaded job is having to retype text that's been supplied to me as a text document.
 Into individual Photoshop layers, so I really want to find a way to automate the process of applying a text document to individual layers.
 I'm going to share this technique with you now.
 In here we have 11 Text layers, named one, two, three, four, five, six, seven, eight, nine, ten and 11.

 If you want to follow along with me, the file's called 03 variablestart.psd, and you can find that in the Project Files folder within the Photoshop files sub folder.
 And if you select Text 01, and we're going to start working from there.
 So we've got 11 layers all stacked on top of each other.
 Now each layer is identical to the next, same content and the same font settings were used so it looks, really, as if there's only one layer if I switch them on and off it doesn't make any difference.